 - Sharing the proxy server allows you to share in the cost of that server.

 - They are useful for the rare user who requires several proxies but uses each proxy only for a few hours.

-- Some public proxies can be helpful with some of SEO software that need harvest data from internet (like keyword ranking or page rank).
+- Some public proxies can be helpful with some of SEO software that needs to harvest data from the internet (like keyword ranking or page rank).